dadoonet/legacy-search/README.markdown

 This is a demo project to show how to add elasticsearch to a legacy SQL project.

-This branch modifies default mapping for elasticsearch documents and will provide search by prefix feature.
+This branch add faceted navigation using aggregations.

 Installation
 ------------

-You need to have completed [branch 02-bulk](https://github.com/dadoonet/legacy-search/tree/02-bulk)
+You need to have completed [branch 03-mapping](https://github.com/dadoonet/legacy-search/tree/03-mapping)

 Run it!
 -------